Skip to main content

 Diabetic maculopathy

-Screening also detects diabetic maculopathy, an eye condition that affects your central vision.
-To read about diabetic maculopathy, go to:
+Screening may also detect diabetic maculopathy, an eye condition that affects your central vision.

 How diabetic eye screening helps